eoprede/prusa_profiles/MK3/Slic3r/README.md

 These speeds are more in the MK3 realm so I wouldn't use this for the MK2s or MK2.5 but if someone wants to test them please let me know if they work on them.

 Best with Slic3r 1.40.0 beta and above.

-### Chris MK3 PLA V3
-Profile by Chris Warkocki

-I'm way slower than normal but it's time for an official update to the Slic3r 1.40 alpha 1 profile from me.
-This is very specific and targeted directly at those with issues of uneven extrusion on the MK3.
-After 3 weeks and lots of brainstorming I've taken a lot of input from smart people and tweaked the living poop out of it.
-I'm happy to say that initial prints on various MK3's show improvement to the extrusion issue.

 ### pp_tpu_config
 Profile by Paul Park